-Example 5.3.2 (The Equilibrium Configuration of a Four-Link Chain)
+Example 5.3.3 (The Equilibrium Configuration of a Four-Link Chain)

-We consider here the problem of determining the equilibrium configuration of a chain composed of four identical links of length L each, suspended at two points located at the same level, a distance d apart.
+We consider here the problem of determining the equilibrium configuration of a chain composed of four identical links of length l each, suspended at two points located at the same level, a distance d apart.
 This problem was proposed by Luenberger (1984) to illustrate methods of nonlinear programming.
 Here, we use a simplified version of this problem with the purpose of obtaining a solution by simple equation-solving.
+The principle determining the equilibrium configuration is one of minimum energy.
+This leads to the need of finding the stationary points of its potential energy, and then finding the nature of these points.